 English Tourism Week works best when everyone participates.
 So get involved today!

-Ideas for destinations
+Ideas for getting involved

 - Create a page on your website which details all your local ETW events and share them to our online guide.

-- Promote local accessibility options to encourage visitors with access needs
+- Promote local accessibility options to encourage visitors with access needs.

-- Hold a competition with schools and youth clubs to design an ETW poster, produce a video or create some content to share on social media
+- Hold a competition with schools and youth clubs to design an ETW poster, produce a video or create some content to share on social media.

-- Arrange a tourism careers event or open day with local colleges and tourism businesses
+- Arrange a tourism careers event or open day with local colleges and tourism businesses.

-- Put on ‘exclusive’ ticketed only behind the scenes tours or guided walks to tell the story of why you are amazing
+- Put on ‘exclusive’ ticketed only behind the scenes tours or guided walks to tell the story of why you are amazing.

 - Encourage those taking part to share far and wide what you have to offer on social media and give them a leaflet or voucher to pass on.